rndastech/CLI-For-You/README.md

 - QR-Encoder-Decoder: This is a CLI tool that encodes data in the form of a QR code, and can decode QRs as well.
 - TexToImage: This is a Latex style converter, which will take input in a specific text format and convert it to an image file.
 - My-RPG: This is a completely "on the command line" game, to satisfy the geeky-gamer within you!
 There will initially be a basic storyline, which you will have to continue to weave into a complete game- in the form of code!
 Step by step!
-- Code-Buddy: This is a helper in your development process.
-Ever wanted to get rid of the tedious manual strain of writing code that literally anyone could write. before starting with the actual code?
-Well, this is your chance to build that 'anyone' for you- to write the tedious boiler plate code for you- so that you could come straight to the business logic!

 However, this is not all, as the tools go on getting completed, we'll be adding new ones as well- so that the geek in you is never bored!